 - Handicapped Reserved for vehicles that display lawful, unexpired handicap parking plates or tags, or tags issued by Campus Security for use on Brevard College's campus, only. - "Visitor"/"Guest" Reserved for guests/visitors.
 These are not intended for student use. - Other Designated Spaces Reserved for individuals/positions, as designated by paint or signage.
-For example: - o "AD" Reserved for professional residence life staff living within the residence halls. - o "President" Reserved for the President. - "Faculty" All parking spaces reserved for "Faculty" may also be used by Staff.
+For example: - "HD", "AD", or "Hall Director" Reserved for professional residence life staff living within residence halls. - "President" Reserved for the President. - "Faculty" All parking spaces reserved for "Faculty" may also be used by Staff.